-This document provides Product Category Rules (PCR) for the assessment of the environmental performance of trousers, shorts and slacks and similar garments corresponding to the Combined Nomenclature (CN) codes 6103, 6104, 6203 and 6204, the NACE/CPA code C14.1, and the declaration of this performance by an EPD®.
+This document provides Product Category Rules (PCR) for the assessment of the environmental performance of sweaters, jerseys, pullovers, cardigans, fleeces and similar garments corresponding to the Combined Nomenclature (CN) code 6110, the NACE/CPA codes C14.12 and 14.39.1, and the declaration of this performance by an EPD®.
 The product category is a sub-category to the UN CPC code 282 Wearing apparel, except fur apparel corresponding to the two-digit C 14.1 CPA code.

-The products included in the scope are trousers, shorts and slacks and similar garments to cover, adorn and protect the lower abdomen and some or all of each leg separately:
+The products included in the scope are sweaters, jerseys, pullovers, cardigans, fleeces and similar garments to cover, adorn and protect the upper body and possibly some or all of the lower body: